The Apple Watch benefits from a bumper selection of third party apps, which extend its array of features beyond the standard experience.

 App in the Air

 Self-described 'personal flying assistant' App in the Air now does an awful lot on your wrist.
 The Apple Watch app tracks your flight, gives you in-flight 'courses' to stop your neck seizing up, and provides gate and security wait times.

-Free + IAP, iTunes
+Free + ¬£3.99 in-app purchases, iTunes

 This currency conversion app has a very usable, human approach.
 It knows where you are and sets the currency for you.
 Upon picking what you want to convert to, the entire interface becomes a space for conversion.
 Swipe to the left and your base value increases by ten times.
 Swipe the other way and it reverts.